pelle/cloth/README.md

 Simple ClojureScript (soon Clojure as well) library for interacting with the Ethereum blockchain.

-This is extremely WIP and really should not be used by anyone yet.
-API is likely to change alot in particular with regular clojure support.
+Since it's still fairly early API is likely to change a lot in particular with regular clojure support.

 Add the following to your project.clj file:

-`[cloth "0.3.0-SNAPSHOT"]`
+`[cloth "0.3.0"]`

 Note I have not tested any of this in production or using minified clojurescript code.